fdoebbelin/Wissen/Obsidian/Help/Extending Obsidian/Community plugins.md

 ## Learn more

 Ready to build your own community plugin?
-Learn how to [[Build plugins]].
+Learn how to [Build plugins](Build%20plugins.md).